craevscaia/PADLaboratories/Laboratory1/Readme2.md

 a way that the addition or removal of one slot does not significantly change the mapping of keys to slots.

-1. Use a distributed cache like Redis.
+1. Consistent Hashing with Hazelcast.
 2. Implement consistent hashing to ensure even distribution of cache keys.

 **What it is:** Consistent hashing is a strategy to distribute data across multiple nodes